 3. Blur More: It produces a remarkably expanded quantity of blurring than the methodical blur filter.

-4. Box Blur: If you want to blur your image in the form of square or box then box-blur can be used.
+4. Box Blur: If you want to blur your image in the form of a square or box, then box-blur can be used.

 6. Lens Blur: It imitates the blurring that can materialize when you take a picture with a camera.
 Sometimes you might need definite aspects of the background to remain in focus and others to be blurred.
 This filter will help you in achieving the kind of depth of field that you are searching for.
 It comes with three choices – faster, blur focal distance and invert.
-For faster previews you can use faster, to adjust the pixel depths you can choose blur focal distance and to invert the alpha channels of your depth map source you can select invert.
+You can use faster to adjust the pixel depths for faster previews, choose blur focal distance, and invert the alpha channels of your depth map source; you can select invert.

 7. Motion Blur: When you want to simulate the blur in objects that are moving, you can use this filter.
 This filter allows you to balance the direction and the strength of the background image.

-8. Radial Blur: If you want to produce the kind of a blur when photographing a revolving automobile tire then radial blur is the filter that helps you to produce the same.
+8. Radial Blur: If you want to produce a blur when photographing a revolving automobile tire, then radial blur is the filter that helps you produce the same.

 9. Shape Blur: It essentially helps in blurring your image in accordance with the shape you select from the board.
 You will see that the choices of the shape you discover will be the same as those with the custom shape tool.
 You can move The radius slider can be moved to the right for a larger blur.

-Blur tool can essentially be considered as a tool for hiding content or creating a depth of field in Photoshop.
-Blurring an image gives it a nice look, enhances it by providing a shallow depth of field which is pleasing to the eye.
-Blur tool helps you to keep the key subject of your image to be in focus and other elements which are not required to be in focus to be blurred.
+Blur tool can essentially be considered a tool for hiding content or creating a field in Photoshop.
+Blurring an image gives it a nice look and enhances it by providing a shallow depth of field that is pleasing to the eye.
+The blur tool helps you to keep the key subject of your image to be in focus and other elements which are not required to be in focus to be blurred.

-This has been a guide to Blur tool in photoshop.
-Here we discuss how to use Blur tool in photoshop its Steps with Screenshots for better understanding.
+This has been a guide to the Blur tool in photoshop.
+Here we discuss how to use the Blur tool in photoshop; its Steps with Screenshots for better understanding.
 You can also go through our other suggested articles to learn more –